Lewis Bush (photographer): Life and work

 Bush was born in 1988 in London.
 He studied history at the University of Warwick and gained a master's degree in documentary photography from London College of Communication (LCC).
 He lectures on photojournalism and documentary photography at LCC.

-From 2011 to 2016 he wrote and edited a blog about photography, Disphotic.
-Its tagline was "Exploring photography and it's [sic] intersections with journalism, art, and history."

 In 2012, for The Memory of History (2012), Bush travelled through ten European Union countries to examine the effects of the European debt crisis, in the context of Europe's turbulent history of crises that are forgotten, only later to resurface.
 Bush intends to show that process happening again, where unresolved history is reappearing "with the economic pain of the present", using photographs that show "connections between history and the present".

 For The Camera Obscured (2012) he set up a camera obscura outside sensitive sites around London and used it to draw them until challenged by security guards.
 Bush "attempted to engage these personnel in a discussion about art history, highlighting the blurred boundaries between images made by mechanical means and those drawn by hand, and by doing so demonstrating the absurdity of their objections."
 The work is also about "the intersections of art and photography, and the question of where the balance lies between individual rights and collective security."

-His War Primer 3 (2013 and 2018) is a reworking of Broomberg and Chanarin's War Primer 2 (2011), itself an appropriation of Bertolt Brecht's pacifist book War Primer (1955).
+His War Primer 3 (2013 and 2015) is a reworking of Broomberg and Chanarin's War Primer 2 (2011), itself an appropriation of Bertolt Brecht's pacifist book War Primer (1955).
 Brecht's book was a "critique of the relationship between war and photography", using photographs and poems; Bush's ebook, in critiquing Broomberg and Chanarin's book, is about "inequality, labour and capital."
 The title recalls a primer, a first textbook for teaching of reading.

-His Metropole (2015) zine is "an architectural critique on the changing face of London", "intended to highlight how large swathes of the city are being developed so quickly that they have become unrecognisable – a move he believes is aggressively wiping out London's history and diversity."
+His Metropole (2015) zine and corresponding book (2018) is "an architectural critique on the changing face of London", "intended to highlight how large swathes of the city are being developed so quickly that they have become unrecognisable – a move he believes is aggressively wiping out London's history and diversity."